wbigger/teacher-test-suite/README.md

 - split page when printing: each student is printed in a different page
 - rotate solution when printing: the points are rotate of 180 degree, to be easily printed on the bottom of the page (instead of the top)

+Remember to **click on the save button** before moving to the next tab.

 ### Marks